davecoulter/YSE_PZ/docs/triage.rst

 Checking the Follow-up Lists
 ============================

-Start by refreshing the dashboard page to ensure the latest transient data are available.
+Start by refreshing the :ref:`dashboard<dashboard>` to ensure the latest transient data are available.
 Transients ingested from TNS or other sources, or newly classified transients, are automatically sent to "New".
 "FollowupRequested" is used for transients where a team member has